On finite groups whose coprime graph is a divisor graph: Abstract

 \section{Abstract}

-For a finite group $G$, the coprime graph $\Gamma(G)$ of $G$ is a graph with vertex set $G$, in which two distinct vertices $a$ and $b$ are adjacent if the order of $a$ and the order of $b$ are coprime.
-In this paper, we first give a characterization for which generalized lexicographic products are divisor graphs.
-As applications, we show that every of power graph, reduced power graph and order graph is a divisor graph, which also implies the main result in [N. Takshak, A. Sehgal, A. Malik, Power graph of a finite group is always divisor graph, Asian-Eur.
-J. Math.
-16 (2023), ID: 2250236].
-Then, we prove that the coprime graph of a group is a generalized lexicographic product, and give two characterizations for which coprime graphs are divisor graphs.
-We also describe the groups $G$ with $|\pi(G)|\le 4$, whose coprime graph is a divisor graph.
-Finally, we classify the finite groups $G$ so that $\Gamma(G)$ is a divisor graph if $G$ is a nilpotent group, a dihedral group, a generalized quaternion group, a symmetric group, an alternating group, a direct product of two non-trivial groups, and a sporadic simple group.
+In this paper, we first characterize which generalized lexicographic products are divisor graphs.
+As applications, we show that power graphs, reduced power graphs and order graphs are all divisor graphs, which also implies the main result in [Power graph of a finite group is always divisor graph, Asian-European Journal of Mathematics 16 (2023)].
+We then show that, the coprime graph of a group is a generalized lexicographic product, and characterize which coprime graphs are divisor graphs.
+Finally, we classify the finite groups $G$ having at most four prime divisors, whose coprime graphs are divisor graphs, and we also classify the finite groups $G$ whose coprime graphs are divisor graphs, if $G$ is a nilpotent group, a dihedral group, a generalized quaternion group, a symmetric group, an alternating group, a direct product of two non-trivial groups, and a sporadic simple group.

-{\em Key words:} Coprime graph; Divisor graph; Finite group
+{\em Key words:} Coprime graph; divisor graph; finite group

 {\em 2020 MSC:} 05C25